waveshaper-ai/ws-engine/README.md

-# Waveshaper Real-time Audio Inference Engine

-The Waveshaper (WS) Inference Engine is a high-performance audio processing library that leverages AI models to transform and enhance audio signals in real-time.
-Built for professional audio applications, it provides state-of-the-art microphone modeling, voice effects processing, spectral enhancement and various de-noising capabilities (de-echoing, de-reverb, etc.).
-The engine is designed to be embedded in commercial software and hardware products.
-Its integration simplicity abstracts sound engineering and machine learning complexities.

-## Key Features

-- **Real-time Processing**: Optimized for low-latency audio applications
-- **Pre-trained Models**: Includes three production-ready models for immediate use
-- **Cross-platform**: Currently supports Linux, Windows and Mac (only the Linux version is available on the repo.
-Mac and Windows coming soon)
-- **Flexible Parameters**: Models support runtime parameter adjustment for dynamic control

 # Project Structure

 This repository contains the WS Inference Engine for audio processing.
 Below is the organization of the project: